-Since then, Brunswick has been home and where my partner and I raised our family.
-Having kids in local government schools has drawn us into local events, like school fundraisers and Brunswick Zebras soccer games.
+Brunswick is where my partner and I raised our family and having kids in local government schools has drawn us into local events, like school fundraisers and Brunswick Zebras soccer games.

-In 2018 I became the first ever Greens MP elected to represent the state electorate of Brunswick, after it had been held by Labor for a century.
+In 2018 I was elected the first ever Greens MP to represent the state electorate of Brunswick, after it had been held by Labor for a century.

 ‘I’ve always been interested in public health and preventive medicine.
 It even got me arrested many years ago for spraying a health warning on a cigarette billboard.
 But these days my motto is: Don’t get mad, get elected.’

-The struggle of gay men to reform the health system so it would prioritise their needs in responding to the HIV epidemic, made a great impression on me, early in my medical career.
-Much of the problem was fighting against the stigma of HIV and homosexuality.
-Today, I see exactly the same stigma attached to drug use.
-It’s a shame both major parties remain wedded to prohibition and refuse to treat drug use as a public health issue.
+The struggle of gay men to reform the health system to prioritise their needs in response to the HIV epidemic made a great impression early in my medical career.
+Back then much of the problem was fighting against the stigma of HIV and homosexuality.
+Today, I see the same stigma attached to drug use, mental illness and poverty linked anti-social behaviour.

-‘I want to bring a sense of energy and optimism back into local politics.
-We can start by improving public transport, and making cycling and walking safer.
-This is both good for our planet and for us because cycling and walking have significant health benefits.’
+‘I want to bring a sense of optimism back into state politics.
+We can easily start by improving public transport, and making cycling and walking safer.
+This is both good for our planet, the local amenity and our own health.’

 I hope you’ll join me in making this a reality.